 Universities & Colleges in New York

-The state of New York is located towards the North eastern part of the U.S. It's also the third most populous state in the whole country.
-The estimated population of New York in the year 2011 was around 19,465,197.
+The state of New York is located towards the Northeastern part of the U.S. It's also the third most populous state in the whole country.
+The estimated population of New York in the year 2017 was around 19.8 million.
 Albany is the capital of the state while New York City is the largest city.
-The summers and winters here in New York are extreme, although during the Christmas time, the city is a spectacle to marvel!
-Winters here are cold and snowy while summers are humid and hot but people however visit New York all year long.
+The summers and winters here in New York are extreme, although, during the Christmas time, the city is a spectacle to marvel!
+Winters here are cold and snowy while summers are humid and hot but people, however, visit New York all year long.

 Tuition Fee and Costs

-Total expenses in the state of New York are quite competitive when it comes to other private and public universities, which are highly rated, across the U.S. The cost of study programs are normally just a little bit more than the costs of on-campus room, tuition and board (which is exclusive of any international air fare) plus in a few countries, the expenses in fact are less than they actually would be on the campus.
-The 'study abroad' pupils pay the SUNY tuition (out-of-state or in-state, depends on the residency of the state of New York State) plus costs that vary from one program to another.
-Students enrolled at the SUNY campus normally get themselves registered on their own home campus; this is for programs that are being provided at any other campus.
+Total expenses in the state of New York are quite competitive when it comes to other private and public universities, which are highly rated, across the U.S. The cost of study programs are normally just a little bit more than the costs of on-campus room, tuition and board (which is exclusive of any international airfare) plus in a few countries, the expenses, in fact, are less than they actually would be on the campus.
+The "study abroad" pupils pay the SUNY tuition (out-of-state or in-state, depends on the residency of the state of New York State) plus costs that vary from one program to another.
+Students enrolled at the SUNY campus normally get themselves registered on their home campus; this is for programs that are being provided at any other campus.
 Thus, they are successful in maintaining their residency as well as the eligibility for getting any financial aid.
-For e.g. the SUNY tuition fee for bachelor's degree program, 2011-2012 was approximately $30,170 was the non-residents of the state.
+E.g., the SUNY tuition fee for bachelor's degree program, 2017

 Some of the major industries in the state of New York are related to the financial, media, legal, fashion, theatre, tourism and the advertising sectors.